BrodyLiudzius/CECS-361-Final-Project/README.md

 # CECS 361 Final Project - OISC

 This is a Final Project for CECS 361 at CSULB with professor Amin Rezaei.
-The goal of the assignment is to create an original project using what we have learned about hardware design and Verilog.
-The project targets the NexysA7-100T development board used in our courses and is developed using Vivado 2016.2.
+This is a group project with the goal of creating an original HDL project using what we have learned about hardware design and Verilog thus far.
+The project targets the NexysA7-100T development board used in our courses and is developed using Vivado 2023.2.
+The team consists of Adan Arevalo, Ryan Thipavong, and myself.

-Our project implements a simple Microcontroller-esque CPU using a One Instruction Set Computer (OISC) architecture.
+Our project implements a simple Microcontroller-esque CPU built around a Harvard-architecture.
+This machine is a RISC processor with the instruction set simplified down to only a single operation.
+This is also know as a One Instruction Set Computer (OISC) architecture.
+The single operation this machine uses is the Move instruction and it is designed as a [Transport-Triggered Architecture](https://en.wikipedia.org/wiki/Transport_triggered_architecture).

-The lab group consists of:
-- Adan Arevalo
-- Brody Liudzius
-- Ryan Thipavong